code-423n4/2024-04-renzo/README.md

 - Move your collateral into the RestakeManager
 - Deposit your collateral into EigenLayer
-- Mint rxETH to your address corresponding to the amount of collateral you deposited
+- Mint ezETH to your address corresponding to the amount of collateral you deposited

 ## Withdraw Flow